Luxtoday

 How to pass an interview for a Luxembourgish job position

-In Luxembourg and across much of Europe, it can be challenging to dismiss an unfit employee, unlike in CIS countries.
-Consequently, securing a job in Luxembourg often involves an extensive interview process, which may include 4-5 rounds of interviews.
+Receiving an offer for a job in Luxembourg often involves an extensive interview process, which may include several rounds of interviews.
 These can be conducted remotely, over the phone, online, or in person at the company's office.

 Last time updated